mrnorbu/ihcae-alumni/docs/arch.md

 ## **10. Backend Architecture**

-This section details the specific patterns and structure for our .NET application, following a **Layered Architecture** pattern as required by the PRD. 📦
+This section details the specific patterns and structure for our .NET application, following a **Feature-Based Architecture** pattern optimized for maintainability and scalability. 📦

 ### **Service Architecture**

-The backend monolith will be organized into a clean, layered structure to separate concerns.
+The backend monolith is organized into a feature-based structure that groups related functionality together, making it easier to maintain and understand.
+This approach replaces the traditional layered architecture with vertical slices organized by business capabilities.

-  * **Layered Project Structure**:
+  * **Feature-Based Project Structure**:
     ```text
-    src/
+    IHCAE.Api/
+    ├── Features/            # Feature-based vertical slices
+    │   ├── Auth/            # Authentication & User Management
+    │   ├── Admin/           # Administrative Functions
+    │   ├── Alumni/          # Alumni Data Management
+    │   ├── EmailVerification/ # Email Verification
+    │   └── PasswordReset/   # Password Reset
+    ├── Shared/              # Cross-cutting concerns
-    ├── Domain/              # Core entities and business models (e.g., User, JobPosting)
+    │   ├── Models/          # Shared entities (Role, UserRole)
-    ├── Application/         # Business logic, services, and interfaces (e.g., IForumService)
-    ├── Infrastructure/      # Data access (DbContext, repositories), email services
+    │   ├── Services/        # Shared services (Email, SeedData)
-    └── Api/                 # ASP.NET Core project: controllers, DTOs, middleware
+    │   ├── DTOs/            # Common DTOs (ErrorResponse, PaginatedResult)
+    │   └── Data/            # Database context and migrations
+    └── Program.cs           # Application entry point
     ```

+### **Feature-Based Architecture Benefits**

+This approach provides several advantages over traditional layered architecture:

+  * **Cohesion**: Related functionality is grouped together, making it easier to understand and maintain
+  * **Reduced Complexity**: No need to navigate between multiple projects for a single feature
+  * **Clear Ownership**: Each feature has obvious ownership and boundaries
+  * **Easier Onboarding**: New developers can understand features independently
+  * **Future-Ready**: Easy to add new features (Forums, Jobs, Events) as vertical slices
+  * **Simplified Dependencies**: Clear separation between feature-specific and shared components

+### **Feature Organization Pattern**

+Each feature follows a consistent structure:

+  * **Controllers/**: API endpoints specific to the feature
+  * **Services/**: Business logic and interfaces for the feature
+  * **Repositories/**: Data access patterns (when needed)
+  * **Models/**:
+    - **Entities/**: Domain models owned by the feature
+    - **DTOs/**: Data transfer objects for the feature

+### **Shared Components Strategy**

+Components are placed in `Shared/` when they are:
+  * Used by multiple features (e.g., `Role`, `UserRole`)
+  * Cross-cutting concerns (e.g., `EmailService`, `AppDbContext`)
+  * Common utilities (e.g., `ErrorResponse`, `PaginatedResult`)

 ### **Database Architecture**